-- > Reassure victims that the law on child-on-child abuse is there to protect them, not criminalise them - > Regularly review decisions and actions, and update policies with lessons learnt - Look out for potential patterns of concerning, problematic or inappropriate behaviour, and decide on a course of action where we identify any patterns - > Consider if there are wider cultural issues within the school that enabled inappropriate behaviour to occur and whether revising policies and/or providing extra staff training could minimise the risk of it happening again - Remain alert to the possible challenges of detecting signs that a child has experienced sexual violence, and show sensitivity to their needs
+- Reassure victims that the law on child-on-child abuse is there to protect them, not criminalise them - Regularly review decisions and actions, and update policies with lessons learnt

+- Look out for potential patterns of concerning, problematic or inappropriate behaviour, and decide on a course of action where we identify any patterns - Consider if there are wider cultural issues within the school that enabled inappropriate behaviour to occur and whether revising policies and/or providing extra staff training could minimise the risk of it happening again - Remain alert to the possible challenges of detecting signs that a child has experienced sexual violence, and show sensitivity to their needs

 Some groups are potentially more at risk.
-Evidence shows that girls, children with SEN and/or disabilities, and lesbian, gay, bisexual and transgender (LGBT) children are at greater risk.
+Evidence shows that girls, children with disabilities, who are three times more likely to be abused than their peers, and lesbian, gay, bisexual and Gender Questioning children are at greater risk.